top of page

 Missing Part, the Sound of Silence

-Helene Le Chatelier, Calvin Pang
+Helene Le Chatelier & Calvin Pang

 Duo Exhibition

-27 May - 4 June 2023, 11am - 7pm
+26 May - 4 June 2023, 11am - 7pm

 About the Artist(s)

-Calvin Pang
+Calvin Pang:

-MA, AThR, holds a Master of Arts Art Therapy from LASALLE College of the Arts Singapore after graduating with a BA (Hons) Fine Art from Loughborough University, United Kingdom.
+Calvin Pang MA, AThR, holds a Master of Arts Art Therapy from LASALLE College of the Arts Singapore after graduating with a BA (Hons) Fine Art from Loughborough University, United Kingdom.
 He has presented his work at international art therapy conferences in Australia and the United Kingdom; and is a contributing author for Found Objects in Art Therapy (Jessica Kingsley, 2021) and Arts Therapies in International Practice (Routledge, 2022).
 His studio art practice explores the impermanence of humans and their spaces in the context of everyday lives.
 Pang’s installations have received commissions by institutions in both Singapore and Tokyo, Japan.
+He is currently undergoing advanced training in Guided Imagery and Music (GIM), and is practicing as an art therapist serving terminally-ill individuals and their loved ones at Assisi Hospice, Singapore.

 < Back